 Mental Health: What It Is & How to Improve it

-2020 has been hard and you have likely handled obstacles that you were not expecting.
+2020 has been challenging, and you have likely handled obstacles that you were not expecting.
 A fair amount of these challenges may have been out of your control.
 Though difficulties are typical, the knockout this year delivered is not.
 So, here are some tips and tricks to help you better understand and care for your mental health.

 What is Mental Health?

 When you are searching for a concise mental health definition, it can be hard to find.
 It is such a comprehensive idea that it’s not easy to label.
 So, what is mental health?
 The World Health Organization explains that “Mental health is a state of well-being in which an individual realizes their abilities, can cope with the normal stresses of life, can work productively and can make a contribution to his or her community.”

 The term has carried a stigma of disease or disorder for many years.
 Now, people are starting to realize that mental health is just as important as physical health.
 Mental health refers to being emotionally healthy in terms of how we feel, how we think, and how we solve problems.